Ralpina/fungalOTUpipeline/README.md

 # Fungal OTU pipeline (for KewHPC users)

 The objective of this workflow is to identify fungal Operational Taxonomic Units (OTUs) from thousands of ribosomal DNA (mainly Internal Transcribed Spacer) sequences obtained with Sanger sequencing, and to describe potentially new OTUs.
 Having thousands of sequences makes manual editing of chromatograms time-consuming and impractical, and therefore this workflow is recommended in that case.
-However, some manual editing or visual inspection of chromatograms is still recommended in the final steps of the workflow, especially when potentially describing new OTUs.
+However, some visual inspection of chromatograms is still recommended in the final steps of the workflow, especially when potentially describing new OTUs.
 This is by no means the best workflow; however, it is simple and can be used by people who are not familiar with scripting, provided they know the basic commands to work in a UNIX environment.

 The workflow is designed for users of the [high performance computing facility at the Royal Botanic Gardens, Kew](https://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/kewhpc/), but it could be easily adapted to other requirements, provided that the main software tools are available.
 Most of the analyses will be run using SLURM, a job scheduler that allocates access to resources (it is good practice on KewHPC, see info [here](https://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/software/slurm/)).